Building a Vaguely Steampunk Lamp

 I had an old electrical item that had been sitting around for ages.
 It wasn't very attractive as a case for an amateur radio project as it was made of steel rather than the far friendlier aluminum.
 But it had an interesting heritage and a pre-World-War-II design.
 So, it was a useful starting point for building a lamp.

-It started with this old piece of test gear I had picked up from Purdue's Campus Salvage sale — a test box used in introductory electrical engineering labs.
+It started with this old piece of test gear I had picked up from Purdue University's Campus Salvage sale — a test box used in introductory electrical engineering labs.
 It has a nice hammered-finish paint job.

 22 cm x 11 cm x 7 cm (LxWxH)